mysterious-ben/no-space-alert/README.md

 1. Create an `.env` file with `cp .env.dist .env`
   - List mount paths to monitor in `MOUNT_PATHS=` (comma-separated)
   - List file systems to monitor in `FILE_SYSTEMS=` (comma-separated; only used if `MOUNT_PATHS` is empty)
-  - (Optional) Set credentials for Pushover and Sentry
+  - (Optional) Set credentials for Pushover, Slack and Sentry

 2. Create and activate a virtual environment
 3. Install dependencies with `pip install -r requirements.txt`